 Bridging Alberta’s Reputation-Reality Divide

-By Janet Lane, Director of the Human Capital Centre, Canada West Foundation; David Finch, Professor and Senior Fellow, Institute for Community Prosperity, Mount Royal University; and Nicholas Newnes, Talent Strategy Specialist, Calgary Economic Development
+Janet Lane, Director, Human Capital Centre, Canada West Foundation; David Finch, Professor and Senior Fellow, Institute for Community Prosperity, Mount Royal University; and Nicholas Newnes, Talent Strategy Specialist, Calgary Economic Development

 “You’re never going to kill storytelling, because it’s built in the human plan.
 We come with it.”